Lexicon of Musical Invective: The American avant-garde

 Carlos Chávez in 1937 by Carl Van Vechten.

-The young Russian musician found profound satisfaction in life in the United States, finally experiencing a sense of security and the nascent stages of material comfort.
-Slonimsky commenced a career in conducting, and his inaugural performances met with considerable acclaim.
-This success led to Koussevitzky's reappointment as an assistant, which subsequently prompted the musician's relocation to Boston in 1927.
-In this city, he established connections with the preeminent American composers of the 1920s and 1930s.
+After relocating to the United States, Slonimsky pursued a career as a conductor, receiving favorable attention in his early performances.
+This success led to a renewed collaboration with Koussevitzky and prompted his move to Boston in 1927, where he became involved with leading American composers of the period.

-The most prominent figure in this milieu was George Gershwin, to whom he introduced Aaron Copland.
-However, the most active figure in the avant-garde scene was Henry Cowell, who published a notable article in Æsthete Magazine titled "Four Little Known Modern Composers: Chávez, Ives, Slonimsky, Weiss."
-Thereafter, Slonimsky worked tirelessly to showcase the works of his friends, whose creative genius he immediately recognized.
+Among his contemporaries were George Gershwin and Aaron Copland, whom Slonimsky introduced to one another.
+Another central figure in this milieu was Henry Cowell, who promoted modernist composers in his writings.
+Slonimsky actively supported the work of composers he regarded as innovative, organizing performances of their music in both the United States and Europe.

 In 1928, Cowell established a connection with two composers, Charles Ives and Edgard Varèse, who had an influence on him.
 During the subsequent five years, Slonimsky presented the works of these composers in the United States and Europe, along with those of Cowell, Chávez, Carl Ruggles, Wallingford Riegger, and Amadeo Roldán.
 Notable concerts included: